Hurricane Helene – Our Family’s Story

 To keep the police station and fire station lanes open for rescue operations, the Town Hall was quickly set up as the information station.

 On Saturday, when Emily’s family went to town to learn of updates, they saw several helicopters flying over.
-She noticed they continued to fly by, but none ever landed.
+She noticed they were not landing but continued to fly past them.

 When they arrived at Town Hall, each person was given a plastic cup of drinking water.
 The cup was a 9 oz. punch cup, but each person’s cup only had about 3 ounces of water in it.
 My three-year-old grandson begged for more.
 There was no more to give.